Alberta Highway 18

-Alberta Provincial Highway No. 18, commonly referred to as Highway 18, is a 161 km highway in Alberta, Canada.
+Highway 18 is a 161 km highway in Alberta, Canada.
 It stretches from Highway 43 at the hamlet of Green Court, through the towns of Barrhead and Westlock, to Highway 63 east of the hamlet of Thorhild.

 Route description

 Highway 18 begins northwest of the town of Mayerthorpe at the junction of Highway 43 at the hamlet of Green Court.
 It proceeds east for 8 km, crossing the terminus of Highway 22 prior to reaching Highway 757.
 It turns north for a few kilometres and bends east again until it crosses Highway 764, then curves north again.

 The jog in the road skirts Thunder Lake Provincial Park to the north.
 Upon reaching Highway 763, Highway 18 turns east to the Town of Barrhead where it meets Highway 33.
 The two highways run concurrently to the north for approximately 5 km until a T–intersection north of town.
 Highway 18 then turns east from this intersection while Highway 33 turns west.
 Highway 769 branches to the north towards Neerlandia, 2 km east of this intersection.

 Highway 18 then crosses Highways 776 and 777 before it reaches Westlock at Highway 44, some 103 km from the starting point.
 It continues east, crossing Highway 2 at Clyde at an intersection known as "Clyde Corner".
 The highway goes through Thorhild as it crosses Highway 827 and proceeds west until it reaches Highways 63 and 656 where it ends.